oliverdougherC/BetterVMAF/README.md

 ## Installation

-1. Download the latest release from the [Releases](https://github.com/oliverdougherC/VMAF/releases) page
+1. Download the latest release from the [Releases](https://github.com/oliverdougherC/BetterVMAF/releases) page
-2. Open the downloaded `Better-VMAF.dmg` file
+2. Open the downloaded `Better_VMAF.dmg` file
 3. Drag the "Better VMAF" app to your Applications folder
 4. The first time you run the app, you'll need to:
    - Right-click (or Control-click) the app in your Applications folder